PSOjha/sms-mailer/README.md

 ## DEPRECATED ⚠️

 # sms-mailer
-A spy app to get victim's SMS in your inbox
+A spy app to get victim's SMS in your inbox..